 Secretary

-Elisa currently works as an Associate at Community Science where she supports research, evaluation, and technical assistance projects related to health equity and community and systems change.
-Elisa has expertise on the social determinants of health, with an emphasis on food policies and community food systems and how these issues affect Latin American and Caribbean communities.
-Before joining Community Science, Elisa was a Research Coordinator at the Center for Puerto Rican Studies, City University of New York.
+Elisa currently works as a Researcher at Mathematica where she supports research, evaluation, and technical assistance projects related to health equity and community and systems change strategies.
+Elisa has expertise in the social determinants of health, with an emphasis on food security and food sovereignty and how these issues affect health outcomes among Latin American and Caribbean communities.
+Before joining Mathematica, Elisa was an Associate at Community Science, a Montgomery County-based research and evaluation organization.
 Elisa holds a Ph.D. in Sociomedical Sciences from Columbia University and a Master’s in Latin American History from the State University of New York at Albany.
 She was born and raised in Puerto Rico.

 General Manager, Takoma Park Silver Spring Co-Op